 David Sichinava has been working for CRRC since 2009 on various positions.
 Currently, his work focuses on the development of evidence-based policy documents as well as on statistical modeling of survey and spatial data.
 David holds his undergraduate and graduate degrees in Human Geography from Tbilisi State University (TSU).
 In the fall semester of 2016 he was a Fulbright Visiting Scholar at the Institute of Behavioral Sciences of the University of Colorado Boulder.
 Apart from his work at CRRC-Georgia, David is an assistant professor at Tbilisi State University.

 David’s research interests are focused on political geography, urban theory, election modeling and GIS applications in social sciences.
 He teaches introductory and advanced research methods classes at TSU and supervises graduate student research papers at TSU and Georgian Institute of Public Affairs (GIPA).

 Prior to joining CRRC, Giorgi worked as a Lead Research Associate in a team evaluating the Ilia Chavchavadze Program for Reforming and Strengthening Georgian Secondary Education System, as a Research Assistant for Centre for Social Studies and a Project Administrative Officer in Union Business League.

 His research interests are political parties and processes of political transition in post-Soviet societies.

-Tamar is a PhD student at the Tbilisi State University, where she teaches quantitative and qualitative research methods.
+Tamar holds a PhD in Sociology from the Tbilisi State University, where she teaches quantitative and qualitative research methods.
 She holds her B.A. and M.A. in Social Science (Sociology) from the same university.
 During her M.A. she was awarded a scholarship and studied at the Humboldt-University Berlin for one year where she conducted qualitative research in family sociology.